Bazalbuilder/Aegis/README.md

 * Player-made Plugin Support

 ## Installation

-### Option 1: Downloading a nightly build
-* Currently not implemented.
-This will become available once we implement a package manager.

-### Option 2: Downloading a pre-packaged build
-* Navigate to the "Releases" tab on the right side of the page and click the latest release build.
+* Navigate to the "Releases" tab on the right side of the page and click the latest release build;
-* On the "Assets" dropdown menu, click on the .rbxm file.
-This will prompt a download.
+* On the "Assets" dropdown menu, click on the file with the `.rbxmx` extension.
+This will prompt a download;
-* Place the .rbxm file in your Studio instance.
+* Place the file in your Studio instance;

-This is the best option to utilize Aegis, as it is the most stable build.

-### Option 3: Using Rojo
-* TODO: Write this later.
+* Move the files into `ReplicatedStorage`.

 ## License
 This project is licensed under [MIT](http://opensource.org/licenses/MIT).
 See [LICENSE](LICENSE) for more details.